B-McDonnell/autopi/README.md

   4. Eject SD card from your computer.
   5. Insert SD card into Raspberry Pi.
   6. Turn on Raspberry Pi, and network settings will reconfigure.
-  7. `CSM_new_network.txt` will be reset to blank parameters for adding future networks.
+  7. `CSM_new_network.txt` will be reset to blank parameters for adding additional networks.

 ## Get IP/status information
 In order to see the IP and status information for the Raspberry Pi, do the following: